Best Places to Shop

 Madeira Beach

-John’s Pass Village is the quintessential beach shopping experience in St. Pete/Clearwater, and you’ll definitely want to make a trip to explore the hundred plus shops in this district.
+John’s Pass Village & Boardwalk is a quintessential beach shopping experience in Madeira Beach, where you can explore more than 100 shops in this fun shopping district.
 There are beach knick-knack stores galore in this hub, such as Windworks.
-Enjoy the views and the food at restaurants such as The Boardwalk Grill, Walt'z Fish Shak or The Friendly Fisherman.
+Enjoy the views and the food at restaurants such as The Boardwalk Grill, Walt'z Fish Shak or The Friendly Fisherman

 Safety Harbor

 Safety Harbor’s health-conscious and artistic aura glows along Main Street, which dead-ends at a body of water named – what else? – Safety Harbor.
 Find jars of herbs line the shelves of Bailey's Naturals Herbal Apothecary, You won’t be able to turn away from the enchanting menagerie of rainbow-hued, art-glass lava bowls at Syd Entel Gallery/Susan Benjamin Glass.
 For a colorful shopping experience, don't miss the Safety Harbor Art and Music Center.
+Just steps off Main Street is the unique Safety Harbor Galleria, which is housed in a historic 1930s cottage and features beachy décor and gifts, clothing and jewelry, vintage finds and local artwork.
 The town offers plenty of good restaurants, if you need a break from shopping.
 Try Nona Slice House or Cafe Vino Tinto.

 The Mconatos store brick front with lots of merchandising on display and some people shopping